mavost/docuserver/aws.md

 Containers are generally considered more flexible, re-usable, portable than deploying an instance.
 They can provide one-off calculations or serve long-running applications.

+##### Elastic Container Registry (ECR)

+Container images can managed and stored inside this AWS-managed registry instead of [dockerhub](https://hub.docker.com/) or your own hosting solution.

+Features:

+- Each AWS account receives a private registry.
+- Each registry is tied to a region.
+- Repositories will stores the images: Docker or OCI.
+- Authentication tokens for pushing and accessing images and repository policies to control access to repos and images therein.
+- *ECR Public* can be used to host public images.
+- *Lifecycle policies* manage retention and automatic clean up of unused images.
+- *Image scanning* helps in identifying vulnerabilities (scan-on-push)
+- Sharing of repositories is possible cross-region and cross-account with fine grained configuration options.
+- You can set up caching of public repos in your private repo and can keep it updated.
+- Tagging control for image versioning (protect from overwrites).

 ##### ECS: Elastic container service

 Proprietary service to manage containers and their surroundings: